Evidence Needed When Contesting A Will20 Oct 2021 | Katie de Swarte

 What does this mean for challenging a will?

-This case confirms the principle that there must be a clear legal reason to contest a will on someone’s death, backed up by strong evidence.
+This case confirms that there must be a clear legal reason to contest a will on someone’s death, backed up by strong evidence.

 For cases involving mental capacity, the initial presumption is that the person has capacity.
 While every matter is fact specific, there will generally need to be medical records, or the opinion of a medical expert, to show that the deceased had an impairment in the functioning of the mind.
 The inability to read and write does not amount to a mental impairment, as the courts are only concerned with the deceased’s ability to make and understand a will.